absar091/quizzicallabsai/src/README.md

 ## 🔒 Authentication and Security

-User security and data privacy are top priorities for Quizzicallabsᴬᴵ.
+User security and data privacy are top priorities for Quizzicallabs AI.

 -   **Firebase Authentication**: We use a robust, secure authentication system powered by Firebase.
 All passwords are encrypted, and user sessions are managed with industry-standard security protocols for a safe, cross-device experience.
 -   **Email Verification**: To ensure the validity of user accounts and prevent spam, all new users must verify their email address before they can log in.